aarentai/How-to/git.md

 git push origin main
 ```
 ----
-## ...or initialize a repo locally then push to github
+## or initialize a repo locally then push to github
 ```
 git init [repo]
 # add or edit the files